googleapis/google-cloud-dotnet/NEWAPI.md

 Step 4: Run generateapis.sh
 ---------------------------

-This needs to be performed in the Linux environment

 This will clone both the `googleapis` and `toolkit` repos as subdirectories, or pull them if they already exist.